ebolar/Farmer/README.md

 * Developing, testing or supporting large applications which do not fit within the footprint of a single workstation.
 * Offloading long running tasks such as application builds, or tasks requiring large datasets to more suitable servers.
 * Providing shared access to specialised infrastructure.
+* Building thin client solutions.

+* ***Farmer*** provides a simplified command line solution for working with server farms.
+It has:
+* a **simple installation** that makes it easy to kick the tires.
+* an **extensible command line interface** that allows you to directly use Farm primitives or to construct your own distributed commands.

-***Farmer*** provides a simplified command line solution for working with server farms.
-It is designed to allow you to start small and build out the environment to meet your needs.
+***Farmer*** is designed to allow you to start small and build out the environment to meet your needs.

 ```
  -------------